Connect with others who understand.

 Secondary narcolepsy (also called symptomatic narcolepsy) can be caused by an injury to the hypothalamus, the region at the base of the brain that controls several functions, including sleep.
 Stroke, head trauma, tumors, or inflammatory diseases impacting the nervous system can injure the hypothalamus.

 People with secondary narcolepsy share many of the same symptoms as those with types 1 and 2.
-One of the most clear differentiating factors between secondary narcolepsy and the other types of narcolepsy is sleeping 10 or more hours a day.
+One of the clearest differences between secondary narcolepsy and the other types of narcolepsy is sleeping 10 or more hours a day.

 People with secondary narcolepsy may also exhibit signs of neurological damage, including: